ha405/Urdu-News-Classification-with-ML/README.md

-# Urdu News Article Classification using Machine Learning
+# Urdu News Article Classification using Machine Learnin

 This repository contains the code and dataset for a comparative study on classifying Urdu news articles into five distinct categories: Entertainment, World, Business, Sports, and Science & Technology.
 The project explores the efficacy of various machine learning models, focusing on performance in a low-resource language setting.